Arpit-Rimza/HR-Analytics-in-Power-BI-Case-Study/README.md

 # HR-Analytics-in-Power-BI-Case-Study

-This Power BI case study analyses HR data for Atlas Labs, a software company.
-It explores data import, analysis, and visualization, using Power Query and DAX.
-The focus is on attrition and identifying factors impacting it, aiding retention strategies.
+In this Power BI case study, I have explored a dataset for a fictitious software company called Atlas Labs.
+This report focuses on importing, analysing, and visualising Human Resources data in Power BI.
+I have carried out exploratory data analysis and have used Power Query and DAX to help build powerful visualisations.
+I have finished my analysis by diving deeper into attrition and what factors impact attrition.
+This analysis will help the organisation determine what action they will need to take to retain more employees.
+I have finalised the case study by making design changes to the report that provides a clean, branded design.